 A valid ESA letter is still very important for housing, even if airline policies have changed.

-An ESA offers emotional comfort by its presence and is mainly protected in housing.
+An ESA offers emotional comfort through its presence and is mainly relevant to housing accommodation requests.

-An ESA letter is a formal document written by a licensed mental health professional that states:
+An ESA letter is documentation written by a licensed mental health professional after an individualized evaluation.
+It generally explains:

-Housing providers usually rely on this letter when deciding whether to approve your ESA as a reasonable accommodation and to waive standard pet rules and fees.
+Housing providers may rely on this letter when reviewing whether to approve your ESA as a reasonable accommodation and adjust standard pet rules or fees.

 In Texas, an ESA letter should come from a licensed mental health professional who is authorized to practice in the state.
 This may include:

-Generic online registries or certificates, without a clinical evaluation, do not replace a legitimate ESA letter from a Texas based provider.
+Generic online registries, certificates, vests, or ID cards without a clinical evaluation do not replace a legitimate ESA letter from a Texas-based provider.

-Landlords covered by the Fair Housing Act must seriously consider ESA accommodation requests, but they may deny or limit an ESA when:
+Housing providers covered by the Fair Housing Act must consider ESA accommodation requests, but they may deny or limit an ESA when:

 Laws do not set a strict expiration date, but many housing providers expect ESA documentation to reflect current clinical care, usually within the last year.